^

 To avoid gangrene, it is necessary to control blood sugar levels with an appropriate diet and adequate treatment of diabetes and all its complications, read more:

-According to endocrinologists, it is important that every patient with diabetes is aware of the nature of the disease and its possible consequences.
-[15]
+According to endocrinologists, it is important that every diabetic patient is aware of the nature of this disease and its possible consequences. [ 15 ]

-With a diabetic foot, experts advise the following preventive measures: the feet should be kept clean and the nails should be trimmed regularly; wear comfortable shoes (which do not rub or press on anywhere), examine your feet every day (to check for the presence / absence of any damage or discoloration of the skin).
+For diabetic foot, experts recommend the following preventive measures: keep your feet clean and trim your nails regularly; wear comfortable shoes (that do not rub or press anywhere), inspect your feet every day (to check for the presence/absence of any damage or change in skin color).

 Forecast

-Patients with dry gangrene (not associated with a bacterial infection) have a high chance of a successful outcome.
+Patients with dry gangrene (not associated with a bacterial infection) have a fairly good chance of a successful outcome.

-And the prognosis of wet and gas gangrene in diabetes is not very favorable due to the threat of sepsis.
-With gangrene of the foot in diabetic patients, mortality ranges from 6-35%.
+And the prognosis for wet and gas gangrene in diabetes is not very favorable due to the risk of sepsis.
+Mortality in patients with diabetes with foot gangrene ranges from 6-35%.